luismsgomes/mosestokenizer/README.rst

     ...         'leave a message?'
     ...     ])
     ...
-    ['Mr. Smith is away.', 'Want to leave a message?']
+    ['Mr. Smith is away.', 'Do you want to leave a message?']

 ``MosesPunctuationNormalizer`` objects take a string as argument and return a